mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 3 - Azure Database/README.md

 ### Set server firewall

-Before to connect your application to your new Azure SQL Database, you must first set a Firewall.
+Before you connect your application to your new Azure SQL Database, you must first set a Firewall.

 Microsoft Azure SQL Database provides a relational database service for Azure and other Internet-based applications.
-To help protect your data, firewalls prevent all access to your database server until you specify which computers have permission.
+To help protect your data, firewalls prevent all access to your database server until you specify which IP addresses have permission.
 The firewall grants access to databases based on the originating IP address of each request.

-For setting the firewall, click on 'SQL Databases', select your database in the list.
-Click on 'Set server firewal'
+To configure the firewall, click on 'SQL Databases' and select your database from the list.
+Click on 'Set server firewall'.

 ![img4][img4]